-Note: In order to maintain a current provider profile, providers are required to notify NH Healthy Families of any relevant changes to their credentialing information in a timely manner.
+Note: In order to maintain a current provider profile, providers are required to notify NH Healthy Families of any relevant changes to their credentialing information in a timely manner, typically within thirty days if advance notice cannot be provided..
 Changes can be submitted to nh providernetworkoperations@centene.com.